zk-org/zk/docs/getting-started.md

 <div align="center"><img alt="Format the list output" width="85%" src="assets/media/list-format.svg"/></div>

-`zk` is aware of the links you set between your notes.
-You can use the linking options to find the backlinks or outbound links of a note.
+`zk` is aware of the links you set between your notes, you can link to other notes by their [note ID](note-id.md).
+Afterward, you can use the linking options to find the backlinks or outbound links of a note.
 It even supports listing indirect links thanks to `--recursive`.

 <div align="center"><img alt="Format the list output" width="85%" src="assets/media/list-link.svg"/></div>